-Dedicated Short Range Communications
+Dedicated Short Range Communication

 Networked transportation systems are becoming a major concern in the automotive industry.
-A member task group is developing certification requirements for Dedicated Short Range Communications (DSRC), based on the IEEE 802.11p specification.
+A member task group is developing certification requirements for Dedicated Short Range Communication (DSRC), based on the IEEE 802.11p specification.
 Program development is limited primarily to vehicle-to-vehicle (V2V) communications, for the purpose of collision avoidance.

 Device Provisioning Protocol

 With the increase in Wi-Fi CERTIFIED devices available, end users have the ability to add a more diverse set of devices to their Wi-Fi networks, including a growing range of devices that do not have a rich user interface.
 Wi-Fi Alliance Device Provisioning Protocol will enhance the user experience with a simple, secure, and consistent method for on- and off-boarding any type of device on a Wi-Fi network.

 Wi-Fi is a widely adopted wireless access technology in both the home and hospital healthcare segments, as well as an ever-expanding footprint in the growing healthcare and wearable wireless market segments.
 The healthcare segment group focuses on improving Wi-Fi Alliance visibility into healthcare industry activities in both the clinical and personal segments.